antoineprudhomme5/graphql-express-tutorial/part-1/README.md

-# Setup Graphql with express.js [part 1]
+# Setup GraphQL with Express.js [part 1]

-image = schema ?

-After hearing about Graphql during many months, I've decided to try it.
-Graphql is just an API query language, it's not specific to any database or language, so I've decided to use it with Express.js, because I like it and it's really simple.
+After hearing about GraphQL during many months, I've decided to try it.
+GraphQL is just an API query language, it's not specific to any database or language, so I've decided to use it with Express.js, because I like it and it's really simple.

-The documentation of GraphQL is really good, but it's not specific to any language and I didn't found complete exemples of GraphQL with express.js during my learning.
-So I've decided to write this article to help people who are interested to use graphql with express.js.
+The documentation of GraphQL is really good, but it's not specific to any language and I didn't found complete exemples of GraphQL with Express during my learning.
+So I've decided to write this article to help people who are interested to use GraphQL with Express.

 **What are we going to do?**

-I will not change the tradition, we are going to create a simple todolist !
+I will not change the tradition, we are going to create a simple Todo list !

-There will be only one model, called Todo, which will be a task on the todolist.
+There will be only one model, called Todo, which will be a task on the Todo list.
 A Todo has 3 attributes :
 - id: to identify uniquely each Todo
 - content: the task's description
 - done: a boolean that is true if the task has been completed

-To make things simple, there will be no database in this article.
+To keep things simple, there will be no database in this article.
 Instead, we will use an object as a fake database.
 I will write a second article to show you how to use this code with a database.

 You can find the code [here on my github](https://github.com/prudywsh/graphql-test/tree/master/part-1) :)

-## Fresh install of express.js
+## Fresh install of Express.js

-Before starting to play with GraphQL, we need to setup an express.js server.
+Before starting to play with GraphQL, we need to setup an Express server.
 So let's do it !

 First of all, make sure you have [Node.js](https://nodejs.org/en/) installed on your computer.

-Open a terminal, go into your favorite folder, and create a new repository for this project (the name of the repository doesn't matter, but don't name it *"graphql"* because there will be a conflict with the graphql package).
+Open a terminal, go into your favorite folder, and create a new repository for this project (the name of the repository doesn't matter, but don't name it the same as one of the package).

 Go into this new repository and run the following command to init the node project: